C2.4 Solve inequalities that involve one operation and whole numbers up to 50, and verify and graph the solutions.

 m ≤ 13

-Activity 2: Strict inequality situation
+Activity 2: Strict Inequality situation

-Present the following scenario.
+Present the following situation:

 For safety reasons, there must be fewer than 26 people in the local municipal pool.
 Knowing that there are already two families of four in the pool, what are the possible numbers of additional people who can join them?